-- What traits do you wish to call out in others?
+- Are there traits you wish to seek in others?

 STEP 2: Disseminate

-- Begin disseminating your personal mission statement to your “trusted agents”, those around you who will give you honest, constructive feedback.
+- Begin disseminating your personal mission statement to your “trusted agents.”
+These are the surrounding people who will give you honest and constructive feedback.

-- Don’t just email your personal mission statement out and hope for the best, schedule in a time to have a conversation with your core team around your personal mission statement.
+- Don’t just email your personal mission statement out and hope for the best.
+Instead, schedule a time to have a conversation with your core team around your personal mission statement.

-- During this conversation, ask for their feedback and suggestions on how to improve it; after all, they should be the subject matter experts on your leadership style!
+- During this conversation, ask for their feedback and suggestions on how to improve it.
+They should be the subject matter experts in your leadership style!

 STEP 3: Demonstrate

-After reflecting, writing and communicating, now it is time for the fun part: to actually demonstrate your personal mission statement!
-If it doesn’t match up with your daily actions, behaviors and directives, it is worthless.
+After reflecting, writing and communicating, now it is time for the fun part: to live your personal mission statement in practice!
+If it doesn’t match up with your daily actions, behaviors, and directives, it is worthless.

 - You should identify with, and know, your personal mission statement so well that you it oozes out of you and your actions.

-- Your personal mission statement should easily provide others with information on who you are and what you stand for.
+- A personal mission statement should easily provide others with information about who you are and what you stand for.

-- Your personal mission statement should guide your daily decisions and choices.
+- This personal mission statement should be a guide for your daily decisions and choices.